 Montana: My 3-Day Itinerary for Glacier/Whitefish

-I headed back to Glacier early to do a quick hike from the Avalanche Creek shuttle stop, which had a little more shade and was a little less taxing than the previous day.
-I made it…maybe a third of the way before my knees and ankles started to give out on me.
-From the Visitor’s Center, I drove down to Kalispell to check out that town prior to my flight.
+Heading back to the Visitor’s Center on a crowded shuttle, I drove down to Kalispell to check out that town and have a late lunch prior to my flight.
 Kalispell is a bit larger and felt a little less cozy than Whitefish.
 Going from one to the other, Kalispell is a little underwhelming.
 However, I had a very good lunch at Montana Coffee Traders, where I spent awhile taking advantage of their good wifi after two days of spotty service in and around the park.

 I wandered around Kalispell only slightly longer as I had to get to the airport to return my car and check in for my flight.
 As the car rental agency is within the airport, and lines overall are short, I needed less than an hour to do both!